The hope for future drugs

 Over the last 30 years, researchers have made remarkable progress in understanding healthy brain function and what goes wrong in Alzheimer's disease.
 The following are examples of promising targets for next-generation drug therapies under investigation in current research studies:

 - Beta-amyloid is the chief component of plaques, one hallmark Alzheimer's brain abnormality.
 Scientists now have a detailed understanding of how this protein fragment is clipped from its parent compound amyloid precursor protein (APP) by two enzymes — beta-secretase and gamma-secretase.
 Researchers are developing medications aimed at virtually every point in amyloid processing.
-This includes blocking activity of both enzymes; preventing the beta-amyloid fragments from clumping into plaques; and even using antibodies against beta-amyloid to clear it from the brain.
-Several clinical trials of investigational drugs targeting beta-amyloid are included below in the key clinical trial summaries.
+This includes blocking activity of beta-secretase enzyme; preventing the beta-amyloid fragments from clumping into plaques; and even using antibodies against beta-amyloid to clear it from the brain.

-- Tau protein is the chief component of tangles, the other hallmark brain abnormality.
-Researchers are investigating strategies to keep tau molecules from collapsing and twisting into tangles, a process that destroys a vital cell transport system.
+- Tau protein is the chief component of tangles, the other hallmark brain abnormality of Alzheimer’s.
+Tau protein helps maintain the structure of a neuron, including tiny tube-like structures called microtubules that deliver nutrients throughout the neuron.
+Researchers are investigating mechanisms to prevent tau protein from collapsing and twisting into tangles, a process that destroys microtubules and, ultimately, the neuron itself.

 Back to top